-Soil coring will be conducted at twelve (12) locations (designated as SB-1 through SB-12) throughout the proposed area of excavation for the new loading docks, as shown on Figure 2.
-Note that the sampling locations will be modified in the field, as needed, to avoid interference with underground utilities and structures which will be marked out prior to the investigation.
+Soil coring will be conducted at five (5) locations (designated as SB-1 through SB-5) in the vicinity of the potential slab foundation piles, as shown on Figure 2.
+Note that the sampling locations will be modified in the field, as needed, to avoid interference with underground utilities and structures marked out prior to the investigation.
 All sampling locations will be cleared by ground-penetrating radar before drilling commences.

 The investigation will be conducted in general accordance with the NYSDEC Division of Environmental Resources (DER) Technical Guidance for Site Investigation and Remediation (DER-10), Appendix C [Intrusive Activities Work Plan (IAWP)] of the ISMP, and 29 CFR 1910.120.
-Field personnel will don the appropriate health and safety equipment, as outlined in the Health and Safety Plan (HASP), provided as Appendix A. Should grossly contaminated media be encountered during this process, all work activities will be suspended and the NYSDEC will be notified.
+Field personnel will don the appropriate health and safety equipment, as outlined in the Health and Safety Plan (HASP), provided as Appendix B. Should grossly contaminated media be encountered during this process, all work activities will be suspended and the NYSDEC will be notified.